 New patients, walk-ins, and referrals are always welcome.
 We do our best to accommodate dental emergencies on the same day.

 Typical dental exams include a cleaning by a dental hygienist or dentist, X-rays on certain visits, and a checkup of your mouth.

 To explain, dental x-rays are images that show bone loss, gum disease, cavities, and other problems that cannot be seen by looking at the mouth.
 During x-rays, the dental hygienist or dentist

 There are different types of dental x-rays.
 A full-mouth X-ray is needed once every few years to check your overall oral health.
 However, a bitewing x-ray may be used more often to check for cavities or other tooth problems in dental exams.

 During a dental exam, the dentist:

-Dental Land recommends that you don’t skip dental exams because things that seem “fine” can lead to much more expensive care in the future.
-This is especially true for children whose enamel is thinner and can decay quickly.
-But, on the other hand, if everything is fine, we’d like to help you keep it that way.
+Dental Land states that you shouldn’t skip dental checks because things that seem “fine” now can lead to much more expensive care in the future.
+This is especially important for kids whose enamel is smaller and can break down faster.
+But if things are going well, we’d like to help you keep them that way.